-To view a log of automated actions that have occurred for an event, on the Events page, click the [Actions] button (---) for the event and select View Automation Actions.
+To view a log of automated actions that have occurred for an event, on the Events page, click the [Actions] button (-) for the event and select View Automation Actions.
+When you do so, the Event Actions Log modal page appears.